The upgrade project

 What's not included in the upgrade?

-- Your QA site will not be migrated.
-Only your production website will be migrated.
+- Your QA website will not be upgraded and anything there will be lost.
+Only your production website will be upgraded.

 - Design theme customizations.
 All websites will move to the new Tiger theme or the new Scholar theme.
 Where possible we will retain some design personalization your website may have.
 If you wish to retain your custom design, that will be a fee-based project with WDS.